electrode-io/fynpo/README.md

 ## Rationale

 So why would you want to use this?
-If you just want to try a different approach to installing your `node_modules`, then it's worth a look.

-`fyn`'s flatten `node_modules` is the smallest in size because there are no multiple copies of the exact same package installed.
+`fyn`'s `node_modules` structure is the smallest possible in size because there are no multiple copies of the exact same package installed.

 It also has a special `fynlocal` mode that's a better [npm link] for handling local packages.